-What is so often misunderstood about mental health problems is that they don’t define a person or their potential in life.
-Recovery is possible with the right support and people go on to find a life beyond illness.
+What is so often misunderstood about mental ill health is that it does not define a person or their potential.
+Recovery is possible with the right support and people go on to find a life beyond the illness.

-Recovery means different things to different people and there’s no right or wrong way to recover.
-It’s important for people experiencing mental ill health to have the right support to help them define what it means for them and set their own goals in life.
+Recovery means different things to different people and there’s no right or wrong way to do it.
+It’s important that people experiencing mental health problems have the right support to help them define those problems and set their own goals in life.